itod/threadutils/README.md

 On any thread you wish to block, call `-await`:

-    [trig await]; // blocks until "fire" signal sent by controller
+    [trig await]; // blocks until *fire* signal sent by controller

-This will block the current thread until the "fire" signal is sent by some other controlling thread.
+This will block the current thread until the *fire* signal is sent by some other controlling thread.

 ####Fire

-When your application is ready for all waiting threads to proceed with execution, "fire" the trigger on an unblocked controlling thread:
+When your application is ready for all waiting threads to proceed with execution, *fire* the trigger on an unblocked controlling thread:

     [trig fire]; // unblocks all threads waiting on this trigger